-Partnership interests
+Partnership interest

-The Airport Authority accounts for its partnership interests using the equity method.
-The Airport Authority's share of its partnership net income is recorded in the consolidated statement of operations.
+The Airport Authority accounts for its partnership interest using the equity method.
+The Airport Authority's share of partnership net income is recorded in the consolidated statement of operations.

 Borrowing costs

 Interest on debt is recognized as an expense in the period in which it is incurred.